alexchaomander/semantic-kernel-v1.0-hackathon/README.md

 - **Most useful plugin for the enterprise**
 - **Most fun and creative use of SK**

-Prizes will be announced throughout the week.
-Some include an exclusive interview feature on the Semantic Kernel DevBlog and a customized Semantic Kernel T-Shirt.
-Stay tuned for more!
+Stay tuned for what prizes will look like!

 ## Submission
 To submit your hack, please create a PR to this repo under the `submissions/` folder.
 Be sure to include a `README`.